Megawangi/Gumi/README.md

 ## Note

+- GumiTS repository is now officially private and cannot be accessed by the public because it is too complicated to use. but you can still use this project for free and open source!
 - HardCoded 100% cuz im not good at python.
 - Super Simple but easy to understand also minim/less errors than typescript version.
 - This project not same as the typescript version, i do not care about the issue or bug.